 - 1. A cover page, as outlined above. - 2.
-Technical Approach: An in-depth discussion of Offeror's technical approach to providing the Services outlined in Section B, along with a clear statement of whether or not Offeror's performance of the Contract will comply with all requirements stated in this RFP, including the USAC Terms and Conditions set forth in Section C. Offerors must submit a detailed response to this RFP.
-Any deviations from, or exceptions to, the requirements in this RFP, including the USAC Terms or Conditions set forth in Section C, must be clearly identified in a separate Attachment to the proposal.
+An in-depth discussion of the Offeror's technical approach to providing the labor categories listed in Section B.7.B, along with a clear statement of whether or not the Offeror's performance of the Contract will comply with all requirements, specifically including the Terms and Conditions set forth in the RFP.
+Offerors must submit a detailed response to this RFP.
+The Offeror must clearly state whether it will comply with all requirements and Terms and Conditions set forth in the RFP and provide detailed information about how it will fulfill the requirements of the RFP.
+Any deviations from, or exceptions to, the requirements and Terms and Conditions contained in this RFP must be clearly identified in a separate Attachment to the proposal.